-Lab 2 - Hello LandSat!
+Lab 2 - Hello Landsat!

 Objective: Learn to visualize satellite imagery bands and create RGB composites.